lighteko/EST310/HW02/readme.md

-# Welcome to the game Lose with the Joker
+# [EST 310] Welcome to the game: Lose with the Joker
 ## Objective:
 You need to reach a score of 100 to win.